The

 fast wi fi network is

-down.
+.
 Assume we

 preserve stop words.
 When viewed as a graph, the tokens look like